befair/solomon-board/doc-dev/source/install.rst

 Remote Connection
 """""""""""""""""
-1. Connect the ethernet cable to rpi and to computer/switch;
+1. Connect the Ethernet cable to rpi and to computer/switch;
 2. Switch ON the rpi (by connecting its power supply);
 3. Open the terminal on the computer and connect in SSH: